 She holds an Honours B.A. in History from Université de Montréal and an M.A. in Public History from Carleton University.
 Her Master’s research essay explored how settler Canadians appropriated Indigenous foods to construct a national identity.
-A baker and a cook, she loves food because it is embedded in rituals, and tells stories about who we are as individuals in a web of family, community and intercultural connections.
+A baker and a cook, she loves culinary history, because food connects us to nature, seasonal cycles, family traditions, cultural diversity and community.

 Publication and presentation